 Don’t get: Overpriced – Tom Ford Marko (the James Bond Skyfall Sunglasses) he wears the silver frame with smoke blue lenses, Luxottica fashion brands and Luxottica’s Ray Ban (these used to sell in the 90s for half the price ~$70 until they became popular), Knockaround (cheap and bad ie Fort Knocks), Oakley Aviators (Wardens / Felons / Crosshairs / Inmates, Maui Jim (never on sale, bit overpriced), Warby Parker (not great quality), ASOS (horrible quality), Dita (bad quality), Urban Outfitters (cheapy)

-9FIVE ~$100: 9five Watson are similar to Ray-Ban Wayfarers and Belmont are similar to Ray-Ban Clubmaster [9FIVE, or cheaper at Amazon, eBay].
+9FIVE ~$100: 9five Watson are similar to Ray-Ban Wayfarers, and 9five Belmont are similar to Ray-Ban Clubmaster (Browline sunglasses) [9FIVE, or cheaper at Amazon, eBay].
 They also have stylish reader glasses (clear lenses with no sunlight-blocking benefit or prescription) if you’re into fashionable uselessness, ie Original Watson.
 Colors vary with new designs and availability.